 Exchange Policies Through Marketplace

 The Virginia Health Marketplace (Exchange) plans (you can get free quotes on our website) feature low-cost options that may be ideal for students, especially if there are existing conditions.
-Since medical questions are no longer part of the enrollment process, an applicant can not be denied because of health history.
+Since medical questions are not part of the enrollment process, an applicant can not be denied because of health history.
 Only age, residence and smoking preference will factor into the rate.
-Official Open Enrollment for 2017 effective dates begins on November 1st and ends on January 31st (2017).
+Official Open Enrollment for 2018 and 2019 effective dates typically begin in November and continue for 45 days.
 However, under specific conditions, you can still apply for coverage, or select non-Marketplace plans.